This post may contain affiliate links. Please see my disclosure policy for details.

 9. Inside is the Victoria Memorial Gallery museum that has over 30,000 artefacts

 If you were keen to visit inside the Memorial Gallery, you’re in for quite a treat.
-The building is a museum that has 26 galleries that you can visit and inside is 30,000 artefacts.
+The building is a museum that has 26 galleries that you can visit and inside is 30,000 artifacts.

 There are also paintings of members of her family like Edward VII marrying Princess Alexandra and their son George V.

-Inside you’ll also find weapons, an armoury, stamp collections, coins, textiles and Queen Victoria’s personal writing desk and chair.
+Inside you’ll also find weapons, an armoury, stamp collections, coins, textiles, and Queen Victoria’s personal writing desk and chair.